A popular hiking trail in the Cusco region the Ancascocha Trek to Machu Picchu

 Packing List

-Ancascocha & Short Inca Trail
+Ancascocha Trek & Short Inca Trail Packing List

 Proper preparation is the key to conquering the Andes.
 At Ali Perú Treks, we ensure your comfort by managing the heavy lifting, but your personal gear choices are vital for a successful trek.